mangeeriiksson/Nyxthorh-lab/README.md

   <img src="./assets/banner.png.png" alt="Nyxthorh Lab" width="100%">
 </p>

-> **Personal infrastructure and cyber security homelab built for learning, experimentation, and documentation.**
+> Personal infrastructure and cyber security homelab built for learning, experimentation, and documentation.

----

 ## About

-Welcome!

-This repository documents my personal homelab, where I explore infrastructure, networking, systems administration, and cyber security through hands-on projects.
+Welcome.

+This repository contains documentation, projects, and lessons learned from my personal homelab.

-The lab has grown over several years as I've rebuilt services, experimented with new technologies, and documented what I've learned along the way.
-Some projects solve real problems, while others exist simply because I wanted to understand how something works.
+The lab has grown over several years through experimentation, rebuilds, mistakes, and a lot of curiosity.
+Some projects solve real problems at home.
+Others exist simply because I wanted to understand how a technology works.

-The environment is constantly evolving, and that's exactly the point.
+The environment is constantly evolving, and that is exactly the point.

----

 ## Current Focus

-The lab currently focuses on:
+The lab currently covers areas such as:

 - Infrastructure
-- Networking
 - Virtualization
+- Networking and segmentation
+- Windows and Linux administration
 - Active Directory
-- Linux & Windows Administration
+- Storage
+- VPN technologies
-- Security Monitoring
+- Security monitoring
+- Threat detection
-- Threat Detection
+- Threat hunting
+- Penetration testing
 - Automation
-- Home Automation
+- Home automation
-- Video Surveillance
+- Video surveillance

----

 ## Repository

-This repository contains documentation, architecture diagrams, project notes, and supporting material from the lab.
+This repository will contain:

+- Architecture diagrams
+- Design decisions
+- Project documentation
+- Technical writeups
+- Lessons learned
+- Supporting images and diagrams

-Documentation will be added continuously as the environment evolves.
+Documentation will be added as individual parts of the lab are reviewed and prepared for publication.

----
+## Why I Keep Building

+Most projects begin with the same thought:

+*"I wonder how this works."*

+A few hours later, I am usually deploying another virtual machine, redesigning part of the network, or reading documentation I had not planned on opening.

+Looking back, rebuilding things has probably taught me more than getting them right the first time.

 ## Security

-Everything published here has been reviewed before becoming public.
+Everything published here is reviewed before becoming public.

-Operational configurations, credentials, certificates, VPN configurations, firewall rules, scripts, API keys, IP addressing, and any other environment-specific information are intentionally excluded.
+Operational configurations, credentials, certificates, VPN configurations, firewall rules, scripts, API keys, addressing information, and any other details specific to the environment are intentionally excluded.

----
+Sensitive and operational material remains in private repositories.

+I believe it is possible to share architecture, ideas, and lessons learned without exposing the details that make an environment vulnerable.

-## Roadmap
+## Thanks

-- [x] Build the core infrastructure
-- [x] Deploy centralized monitoring
-- [x] Implement network segmentation
-- [x] Create an Active Directory lab
-- [ ] Publish architecture diagrams
-- [ ] Expand detection engineering documentation
-- [ ] Add project writeups
-- [ ] Improve automation

----
+Thanks to everyone who contributes to the open source community.

+Not only the people behind the big open source projects, but also developers, maintainers, researchers, bloggers, forum members, and everyone else who shares what they have learned.

+If something in this repository helps someone build a better lab, solve a problem, or start a project of their own, then publishing it has been worthwhile.

+See you in the next rebuild.

 ## License

 This project is licensed under the MIT License.

----

-*Built out of curiosity.
-Improved through mistakes.
-Never really finished.*